Condemned or Condemnd

 "Condemned" is the past tense of "condemn", meaning to have expressed strong disapproval or sentenced someone to a punishment.

-Definition of "Condemned"
+Definition of Condemned

-"Condemned" (verb, past tense): The past tense of "condemn"; to have expressed strong disapproval or sentenced someone to a punishment.
+"Condemned": "Condemned" is the past tense of "condemn", meaning to have expressed strong disapproval or sentenced someone to a punishment.

-Synonyms for "Condemned"
+Synonyms for Condemned

 - • Denounced